 I’d like to get started selling my photos.
 Where should I begin?

 There are a lot of different ways you can get started selling your photos, and we can point you to some great free resources archived on our website to begin your search.
-These eletter articles can help you decide which direction you want to take your photography: Starting Today: How to Create a Second Income Stream with Photography Microstock Photography: A Quick and Dirty Startup Guide Selling Photos to Magazines, Step One If you read through those and still have questions, then we have a few resources that can take you further.
+These eletter articles can help you decide which direction you want to take your photography: Starting Today: How to Create a Second Income Stream with Photography; Microstock Photography: A Quick and Dirty Startup Guide.
+If you read through those and still have questions, then we have a few resources that can take you further.
 You can read about our Turn Your Pictures into Cash course, which comes in monthly installments, here.
 If you’d prefer a live workshop, where you can speak to someone directly, you can read about upcoming events here.

 I’d like to get started as a travel writer.
 Where do I begin?